Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - If you do go the route of corruption, you must be willing to face the consequences of your actions.

-- You must abide by all robbery rules, and may not craft supplies to sell.
+- You must abide by all robbery rules, and may not craft supplies to sell or benefit your crew.

 # Underground Hideouts